The Busy Beaver Competition: a historical survey: Historical survey

 The record holder and some other good machines:

 \begin{small}

 \end{small}

-(Among the first eleven machines, the five starred ones are from B\'atfai.
-The six machines without star were discovered by Marxen and Buntrock, the next two ones were by Uhing, and the last one was by Schult.
+(All these machines can be found in Buro (1990), pp.\ 69-70.
+The machines $M$ with $\sigma(M) > 1471$ were discovered by Marxen and Buntrock.
+The machine with the transition $(A,0)\to (0,R,B)$ was discovered by Buro, the next two ones were by Uhing, and the last one was by Schult.
 Heiner Marxen says there are no other $\sigma$ values within the $\sigma$ range above).